INFORMATION LETTER FOR THE FIRST DAY OF SCHOOL - 6 January 2020

 Permission for photos to be posted on social media

-All extra-mural activities start on the 1st February 2019 and end on 29th November 2019.
+All extra-mural activities start on 3 February 2020 and end on 26 November 2020.
 No extra-mural activities will be reflected on your January account.
 There will be no charge for the promotional lessons offered in January.

 You are welcome to register for extra-mural activities during the year as well.